tryscer/flock/flock-music.md

 *(Lolli-SCRATCH\!)*

 and stuff some necessities into my handbag: a little powder kit, my babysitting fortune of $17.62, and, after giving it some thought, a change of cream-colored panties.
 ​	"We'll all be late, Peaches\!" yells Cindy from the car.
-I shoo at her and climb down the old Elm tree planted beneath my bedroom window.
-​	I run across my parents' front lawn, stealthy and undetected.
+I shoo at her and climb down the old Elm tree planted beneath my bedroom window and run across my parents' front lawn, stealthy and undetected.
 I slip into the back seat.
 ​	Inside it's full of people and already steaming hot.
 Ricky Nelson is singing on the radio about having been a little fool.
 Cindy is stunning in a coral dress in the back seat, blonde and blue-eyed and radiating sunshine.
 I hug her and she says quietly, "I've got something to–"
 ​	"Peaches\!"
 "Don't call me that," I say to Barry, who’s sweating at the wheel in a brown suit that looks too big for him.